The Miniature Schnauzer is a small German breed. They are well known for their wiry coats and thick whiskers.

 Signs of heart disease include a low heart rate, fluid build-up, coughing, fatigue, weakness, or a particular rushing sound in the heartbeat.

 Many of the above conditions listed have seizures as a symptom.
-However, miniature schnauzers are also genetically prone to epilepsy.
+However, miniature schnauzers are also prone to epilepsy.

 If your dog is having seizures, clear furniture that might harm her and otherwise seizure-proof your home.